RoFL: Robustness of Secure Federated Learning: Evaluation

 \subsection{\oursystem~End-to-End Performance}

-\subsecspacingbot We demonstrate the effectiveness of \oursystem in a practical deployment by showing that \oursystem provides a significant speedup in terms of computation time compared to the unoptimized $L_\infty$- and $L_2$-norm constraints.
-For the optimized version of the $L_\infty$-norm, we apply probabilistic checking while for $L_2$, we compress the updates with subspace machine learning to reduce the numbers of parameters.
-We evaluate \oursystem for three models: \evalMNIST (19k params), \evalCIFARS (62k params), and \evalCIFARL (273k params).
-We compare against an \FL setup without any encryption or constraints using 32-bit plaintext values.
-For compatibility with the encryption used in \oursystem, we apply 8-bit probabilistic quantization with 7 fractional bits to the floating point numbers of the client updates.
+\subsecspacingbot We demonstrate the effectiveness of \oursystem in a practical deployment by showing that \oursystem provides a significant speedup in computation time compared to the unoptimized $L_\infty$- and $L_2$-norm constraints.
+For the optimized version of the $L_\infty$-norm, we apply probabilistic checking (denoted by $L^{(p)}_\infty$}, and for $L_2$, we compress the updates with random subspace learning (rsl, denoted by $L^{(rsl)}_2$)~\cite{subspace-ml}.
+We also show the feasibility of deploying \oursystem for practical models with a large number of parameters.

-\fakeparagraph{\oursystem $L_2$ vs Plaintext.} To optimize the $L_2$-norm constraint in~\oursystem, we compress the updates using subspace machine learning to reduce the number of parameters.
-In the optimized experiments, the effective number of parameters (i.e., intrinsic dimension) of \evalMNIST is 5000 (3.8x parameter reduction), and for \evalCIFARS 12000 (5.2x parameter reduction) as explored in~\cite{subspace-ml}. \rtab{tab:e2e} compares the results of the different runs.
-In the \evalMNIST task, our optimization enabled a reduction the training time per round from 64x to 13x compared to plaintext with the update compression.
-In the \evalCIFARS experiment, we find that \oursystem reduces the computation per round of 134x to 25x.
-We did not observe a noticeable impact on accuracy for the chosen intrinsic dimension for both models after 40 rounds.
-While further training might eventually make differences in final accuracy visible, our observations are in accordance with the reported accuracy in~\cite{subspace-ml} for our selected intrinsic dimensions.
-In terms of bandwidth, the cost in this setting can be reduced with the compression from 37x to 10x for \evalMNIST and from 37x to 7x for \evalCIFARS, compared to the plaintext baseline.
+\fakeparagraph{\oursystem $L_2$ vs Secure Aggregation.} We set the effective number of parameters in $L_2$-norm with rsl, i.e., the intrinsic dimension, for \evalMNIST to 5000 (3.8x parameter reduction), for \evalCIFARS to 12000 (5.2x parameter reduction), and for \evalCIFARL to 40000 (6.8x parameter reduction) as explored by Li et al.~\cite{subspace-ml}. \rtab{tab:e2e} compares the results of the different runs.
+In the \evalMNIST task, our optimization reduces the training time per round from 63x to 13x compared to \evalbaseline.
+In the \evalCIFARS and \evalCIFARL experiments, we find that \oursystem reduces the computation per round from 153x to 29x and from 106x to 10x.
+Quantization slightly reduces the accuracy for \evalCIFARS and \evalCIFARL, from $0.61$ for plaintext to $0.60$ for \evalCIFARS, and from $0.86$ to $0.85$ for \evalCIFARL.
+In addition, we observe a small impact on accuracy in all tasks due to the subspace ML compression, which is consistent with the work by Li et al.~\cite{subspace-ml}.
+Moreover, the compression reduces bandwidth costs from 37x to 7x for \evalCIFARS and from 36x to 5x for \evalCIFARL compared to the \evalbaseline baseline.